-The USPTO also proposes to amend its regulations to facilitate compliance by the public.
-As discussed in greater detail in the section "Discussion of Specific Changes in this Proposed Rule," amendments are proposed to §§ 11.7, 11.9, 11.11, 11.51, 11.52, 11.53, 11.54, 11.55, 11.58, and 11.60 to enhance generally the clarity of these sections.
-Also, the reinstatement provisions in §§ 11.9(f) and 11.11(f) would be aligned for all registered practitioners and practitioners granted limited recognition under § 11.9(b).
-The periods of time in these sections would be either the same as or greater than the applicable periods previously provided under this part.
-As such, the new time periods would apply without regard to whether the relevant period began to run before or after the effective date of the final rule for this action.
+The USPTO is also amending its regulations to facilitate compliance by the public.
+As discussed in greater detail in the section titled "Discussion of Specific Changes in This Rule," the amendments to §§ 11.7, 11.9, 11.11, 11.19, 11.51, 11.52, 11.53, 11.54, 11.55, 11.58, and 11.60 are designed to enhance the clarity of these sections.
+Also, the reinstatement provisions in §§ 11.9(f) and 11.11(f) have been realigned for registered practitioners and practitioners granted limited recognition under § 11.9(b).
+The periods of time in these sections are either the same as or greater than the applicable periods previously provided under this part.
+As such, the new time periods apply without regard to whether the relevant period had started to run before or after the effective date of this rule.